Skip to Content

 In many cases, dependent children can either be included in the main family visa application or apply for related Child Visas (like 101 or 802).
 The best approach depends on ages, locations and timing.

-Ready to Explore Your Family Visa Options for Australia?
+Ready to Explore Your Visa Options?

-Tell us about your situation, your status in Australia, where your loved ones are, and what you’d like to achieve.
-We’ll help you understand which Family Visa Australia pathways are realistic, what they cost, and how to build the strongest possible application.
+Reuniting your family is too important to rely on guesswork or outdated advice.
+Tell us about your situation and goals, and we’ll help you understand which Family Visa pathways are realistic, what they involve, and how to build a strong application.